 The Federal Reserve Bank of Atlanta is part of the central bank of the United States.
-The Federal Reserve System—the Fed, as it is often called—consists of twelve Reserve Banks located around the country and the Board of Governors in Washington, D.C.
+The Federal Reserve System—the Fed, as it is often called—consists of 12 Reserve Banks located around the country and the Board of Governors in Washington, D.C.

-The Atlanta Fed territory covers the Sixth Federal Reserve District, which includes Alabama, Florida, Georgia, portions of Louisiana, Mississippi and Tennessee.
+The Atlanta Fed territory covers the Sixth Federal Reserve District, which includes Alabama, Florida, Georgia, and portions of Louisiana, Mississippi, and Tennessee.

-The Atlanta Fed and the other Reserve Banks play an important part in all three of the Fed's functions:
+The Atlanta Fed and the other Reserve Banks play an important part in all five of the Fed's functions, which are to:

 As a member of the Atlanta Fed team: